 Capital and Special Campaigns.
 Campaigns help a school think big, and that's just what Wildwood is gearing up to do.
-To learn more about the impact of transformative giving, contact Alan Ball, director of institutional advancement, at email@example.com or (310) 943-5312.
+To learn more about the impact of transformative giving, contact Kristin Hampton, director of institutional advancement, at email@example.com or (310) 943-5312.

 A strong endowment can give students from across Los Angeles’ broad socioeconomic spectrum the opportunity to experience and benefit from a Wildwood education.
 And that’s to the benefit of all.
 Click here to learn more about Wildwood's Endowment.
 Make your gift to the Hope Fund or Landis Green Innovation Fund now.